lvgl/lv_port_f-and-s_picocoremx93/README.md

 ### Software setup

+There are releases with build artifacts maintained in this repo on GitHub.
+You can skip building everything with Yocto and simply download the release artifacts where were created ahead of time and can be reproduced.

+The artifacts in the release are:

+- emmc-fsimx93.sysimg: the OS image
+- sdk-fsimx93-Y2025.02-pre.tar.gz: the SDK for cross-compiling applications
+- lvglsim: the benchmark app which can be copied to the board and run

+The following explains how to build everything with Yocto.
+See below when these release artifacts apply and how to use them.

 The main software support for this SoM is a Yocto Linux build and application cross compiling with the SDK/toolchain exported by Yocto.
 Building Linux images and development tools with Yocto takes a long time